 There are some common points with previous studies, such as the overall optimism about the potentials of AI, the prominent role of the government and industry insiders in shaping the public discourse on AI, and the lack of specific details on operational investments in both the short and long runs.
 Yet, the communication of AI in Vietnam also reveals two different trends, namely the event-centric nature of media reporting on AI and the low engagement between AI researchers and mainstream media.
 Science communications on AI should be promoted to diversify perspectives on the topic.

-As Vietnamese media itself is a propaganda tool of the state, the optimism and national pride toward the development and application of AI could be interpreted as a way of training the public to think about promising technology in a positive way.
+The optimism and national pride toward the development and application of AI could be interpreted as a way of training the public to think about promising technology in a positive way.
 Commentaries critical of the government using AI, such as to control, increase surveillance, punish, or persecute citizens, are not allowed.
 However, critical writings on AI need not be attacks of the government but could start with asking questions that are missing in the current discourse—e.g., how much investment is needed, what kind of governance is expected, what kind of ethical oversight can be implemented and by whom?

 News portals owned by private tech companies such as VnExpress could increase the number of editorials, op-eds, and long-form articles explaining AI technical features and their various social and ethical implications.
 AI communications should also engage a diverse pool of stakeholders including scientists, legal experts, ethicists, etc., moving away from the current industry-led media reports.
 Better science communications can inform the public and policymakers, shaping a more balanced understanding of AI and its impacts on society in the long run (Vuong, 2018).